alejo4373/backend-development-bootcamp/session_2.md

 sayHi() // Calling/invoking the function
 ```

 The code we will write in this bootcamp should be organized in a folder in your computer.
 Create a folder called `backend-bootcamp` somewhere you will remeber.
-Open VSCode and open your folder with it, you can do so in the top menu click `File → Open...`, then select the folder you just created and click open.
+Open VSCode and open your folder with it, you can do so in the top menu by clicking `File → Open...`, then select the folder you just created and click open.

 In the folder you just opened, create a empty text file by clicking in the menu `File → New File`.
 Type the code of the function `sayHi` and save your file as `sayHi.js` by clicking  `File → Save`.

 Congratulations, you wrote a JavaScript program 🎉 !!.

 To execute this program we need to open up a terminal and ask Node.js to run it with the name of the program file.
-Open a terminal and type.

 To open a terminal in VSCode click in the top menu `Terminal → New Terminal`.

 To run you JavaScript program with node, in the terminal type: